 The most famous and ‘glamorous’ department store is on Dam Square.
 It’s called Bijenkorf. (‘Beehive’).
 Bijenkorf is the largest department store in Amsterdam.
 Chique in a Dutch way.
 It’s the Bloomingdale’s of Amsterdam.

-Across from V&D is the Kalvertoren Shopping Centre.
-Apart from (another) H&M and Mango you can find shops here of Levis, Diesel, Nike and Timberland.
-The big store in the basement is called Hema, the best shop for all Dutch people who adore this general goods store because of its basic but beautiful designed goods for a basic price.
+Kalverpassage Shopping Centre lies at the end of shopping street Kalverstraat.
+The big store in the basement is called Hema, the best shop for Dutch people who adore this general goods store because of its basic but beautiful designed goods for a basic price.

 Boutiques & Design